Page Originated 8/1997

 Here are the details on how I approach the above items:

 Electrical work is very rugged and reliable the way I do it.
-Connectors are installed so you can separate major pieces like the boiler from the frame without resorting to a soldering iron, and heat shrink tubing is used everywhere for electrical insulation.
+Connectors are installed so you can separate major pieces such as the boiler from the frame without resorting to cutting wires or a soldering iron, and heat shrink tubing is used everywhere for electrical insulation.
 Circuit modules are securely mounted with a screw or double sided foam tape.

-Standard constant directional lighting is one constant light in the loco front that is on in the forward direction and one constant light in the loco rear that is on in reverse.
+On DC powered models standard constant directional lighting is one constant light in the loco front that is on in the forward direction and one constant light in the loco rear that is on in reverse.
 Additional lights and/or lighting effects are extra cost.
+Incandescent bulbs are used since they look like incandescent lights, and in normal uses they will last as long as the model does.
+For DCC the lighting is determined by the customer.

 It is extremely important that proper operation of the locomotive be verified before it is shipped to the customer.
 I want the locomotive out of the box to be ready to run for many hours.
 The last thing I want is for the customer to have to return the locomotive to me because something wasn't right that I could have caught and fixed before shipment to the customer.